 A: Yes.
 Incoming students currently enrolled in prerequisite courses may submit pass/satisfactory grades, or other grades that indicates successful completion and fulfillment of a course’s requirements for the spring 2020/summer 2020 terms.

 Q: Due to COVID-19, what will Auburn University’s requirements for veterinary experience hours be?

-A: Applicants to the DVM program will be required to submit an application with at least 500 hours of veterinary experience at the time of application submission.
+A: Applicants to the DVM program for the class of 2025 (August 2021 start) will be required to submit an application with at least 250 hours of veterinary experience at the time of application submission.

 Q: What is Auburn University College of Veterinary Medicine GRE requirement as a result of COVID-19?